 We have 2 fingerings for the change.
 For the first, we are using the 3-4-2 fingers for Am, as they will appear in Bm.
 We add the 1 after guiding the block up.
 On the & of beat 4, we release the pressure to a touch [mute], but don't let go of the strings.
 Stay on the tracks while you shift.
 Press the Bm chord on the downbeat of 1.

 For the fingerings in tab and first video, we have fretted the Am so it can shift easily into the B minor.
-We don't have to play Am like this, yet it shows us exactly how a shape can move up the board [to create all a version from all other roots].
+We don't have to play Am like this, yet it shows us exactly how a shape can move up the board [to create the chord type at every position from all other roots].